pop-team/pop-java/docs/mixed-applications.rst

 Passing arrays from POP-Java to POP-C++ is a bit tricky.
 As POP-Java and POP-C++ do not behave the same with array, the programmer must be aware of the way to pass the array.
-Here is a example of a method with an array as parameter.
+Here is an example of a method with an array as parameter.

 **The method declaration in POP-C++** |br|